 1. Assistance with Difficult or Complex Child Abuse Medical Assessments: According to administrative rule, “Complex Case” means a case in which the local CAIC or the local MDT determines the need for assistance from a Regional Service Center or Community Assessment Center, in order to perform or complete a child abuse medical assessment or to evaluate, diagnose or treat a victim of child abuse.
 Assistance with difficult or complex child abuse medical assessments always begins with a consultation (see definition below in number 4).
-If, during the case consultation, the RSP determines that the case requires additional assistance, the RSP may extend an offer to provide additional assistance in the form of a medical examination and/or forensic interview and/or other services as deemed necessary by the RSP.
-Should the RSP be associated with a hospital, only consults which are provided outside the regular course of business of the CAIC shall be counted as complex case consultations.
+If, during the case consultation, the RCAC determines that the case requires additional assistance, the RCAC may extend an offer to provide additional assistance in the form of a medical examination and/or forensic interview and/or other services as deemed necessary by the RCAC.
+Should the RCAC be associated with a hospital, only consults which are provided outside the regular course of business of the CAIC shall be counted as complex case consultations.

 3. “Training” means the provision of teaching or instruction to professionals regarding the detection, evaluation, diagnosis or treatment of child abuse or possible child abuse.
 Training can include informational presentations and lectures as well as one on one coaching.

 Training includes forensic interviewer and medical provider training.